dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdSpool.md

 {: .paramName}

 The name of the target log file for the command line session data.
 Include the full path on the local file system, and enclose the path in single quotes.
+  * If the file does not exist, a new file is created.
-  * Session data is appended to the end of the file.
+  * If the file exists, session data is appended to the end of the file.
-  * If a log file is already in use, subsequent data is written to the new file.
+  * If a log file is already in use and a new file is specified, subsequent data is written to the new file.
 {: .paramDefnFirst}

 The session data that is logged to the file includes: